A Commonsense

 • The relationship between the child and each parent

-• Number and strength of relationships between the child and others in the extended family members and friends in the community
+• Number and strength of relationships between the child and others in the extended family and friends in the community

 • How each parent is capable of parenting the child in terms of their social, emotional, and financial/physical needs